 Coursework constitutes the first major component of the IS Program.
 Every IS student's program of study and research is unique, so a plan of work is built around a student's special interest and particular needs.
 IS students are required to accumulate 18 course credits.
 This coursework expands and elaborates a student's proposed research project and assists in building the framework needed to draft a thesis proposal.
 Coursework is mapped out in conjunction with the program GPD and the Supervisory Committee at the Supervisory Conference.

 At York, one full course yields 6 credits; one half course, 3 credits.
 Six of every IS student's 18 course credits are assigned to Interdisciplinary studies 5000 6.0: Supervisory Seminar, which is mandatory.
 Students may accumulate the remaining 12 course credits in a number of ways: 3 or 6 credit courses calendared by other graduate programs at York; Interdisciplinary Studies 5010 3.0/6.0, 5020 3.0/6.0 Directed Reading; or Interdisciplinary Studies 5030 3.0/6.0: Practicum.
 The Program permits students to take a maximum of 6 credits as Directed Reading and/or Practicum in addition to the mandatory Intedisciplinary Studies 5000 6.0:Supervisory Seminar, therefore, IS students may take 2 full courses or 4 half courses or a combination of full and half courses yielding a total of 12 course credits.

 Interdisciplinary Studies Seminar

-The Program Assistant automatically registers every IS student entering the program is given permission by the Program Administrator to enroll in IS 5000 6.0: Intrerdisciplinary Studies Seminar.
+Every IS student entering the program is given permission by the Program Administrator to enroll in IS 5000 6.0: Intrerdisciplinary Studies Seminar.
 This seminar functions as an individually–tailored core course for each IS student.
 It consists of regular meetings and discussions between a student and their entire Supervisory committee both individually and as a group, and it is graded as a regular graduate course.
 Grading occurs immediately following an IS student's oral examination.
 See the form below.
 Be sure to have a title for this course that is an abbreviation of your thesis title.

 - INST 5000 Criteria for Evaluation (Guide for your three supervisors)

 - IS 5000 Grade and Title Submission Form (.docx)